reactioncommerce/reaction-docs/developer/installation/installation-windows.md

 **Troubleshooting tip**

-If you run into errors with running out of memory, you may want to try the below command and restarting the build
+If you run into errors with running out of memory, you may want to try the below command and restart the build

 ```sh
 set TOOL_NODE_FLAGS=’–max_old_space_size=1024'